-In the last few years, I’ve improved my photography skills to a point where some random people DM-ed my Instagram to book a photo session with me, and some couples asked me to shoot their weddings.
-An organisation bought a picture I took for their promotional materials.
-My 100+ pictures also have 50k+ downloads on Unsplash.
+In the last few years, I’ve improved my photography skills to a point where some random people DM-ed my Instagram to book a photo session with me, and some couples asked me to shoot their weddings or pre-weddings.

 Why Level and Upright Lines?

 The balancing system in our vision assumes that the horizon line is always level and vertical lines are always upright.
 It’s something that we’re not so conscious of, but we’ll notice when the assumption is violated.
 When that happens, we’ll feel slightly uncomfortable.

 How do we know?
 Try looking at pictures with slightly titled lines that are not supposed to be tilted.
 We may feel slightly uncomfortable.

 For example, look at the following picture.
 Look at it attentively.

 What did you feel when you were looking at it?
 Did you notice something was a bit off?

 Yes.
 The horizon of the picture above is slightly tilted.
 Now, look at this picture.

 Does it look more “normal”?
 Is it more comfortable to look at?

 A level horizon / horizontal line matters in photography.
 Unless you have a creative reason to tilt it, for example, to purposely disorient your viewers, ensure that it is always level.